becash143/authz-graph/README.md

 ## Status: early / Phase 0

 This is a working prototype, not a hardened product.
-Here's an honest breakdown of what's solid and what isn't yet:
+Here's an honest breakdown of what's solid and what isn't yet.

-**Validated:**
-- AWS IAM ingestion and traversal — tested against the fake-Steampipe fixtures below, and the underlying `aws_iam_policy_statement` table (which flattens policy documents into one row per statement) is mature, documented Steampipe functionality.
+**Validated against real environments** (not just the fake-Steampipe fixtures below):
+- **AWS IAM ingestion and traversal** — tested against a real multi-role AWS account (dozens of IAM roles, service-linked roles, and users/groups).
+This surfaced and fixed real Steampipe-shape bugs along the way: `aws_iam_user.groups`/`aws_iam_group.users` return full AWS API objects, not bare name strings; there is no `aws_iam_policy_statement` table at all — statements come from `aws_iam_policy.policy_std`, flattened client-side; and there are no `aws_iam_user_policy`/`aws_iam_group_policy`/ `aws_iam_role_policy` tables either — inline policies are a JSONB `inline_policies_std` column directly on `aws_iam_user`/ `aws_iam_group`/`aws_iam_role` themselves (`[{PolicyName,
+  PolicyDocument: {Statement: [...]}}]`), also flattened client-side.
+  All three are handled in `internal/ingest/aws_iam.go`, so `why`/ `effective` now account for both managed and inline policies.
+- **Kubernetes RBAC ingestion and traversal** — tested against a real production EKS cluster (250+ nodes, 4,000+ edges from RoleBindings/ ClusterRoleBindings alone).
+This also surfaced and fixed real Steampipe-shape bugs: `kubernetes_role_binding`/ `kubernetes_cluster_role_binding` have no `role_ref` column at all (`RoleRef` is flattened into `role_name`/`role_api_group`/ `role_kind`); and binding subjects — both `ServiceAccount`s not returned by `kubernetes_service_account` (RBAC-visibility gaps are common on EKS) and `User`/`Group` subjects (built-in EKS identities like `eks:fargate-scheduler`, or external OIDC principals) — are now auto-vivified into queryable nodes rather than crashing the ingest or silently making `why`/`effective` unable to answer for them.
 - The graph traversal engine itself (`internal/graph`) — unit-tested
   independently of Steampipe against hand-built graphs, including cycle handling for trust-policy loops.

-**Not yet validated against a real cluster — needs your help:**
-- The exact Kubernetes plugin column names in `internal/ingest/kubernetes_rbac.go` (`kubernetes_role`, `kubernetes_role_binding`, etc.) mirror the underlying K8s API object shape closely, but haven't been confirmed against a live Steampipe Kubernetes plugin install.
-Run `steampipe query "select * from kubernetes_role limit 1"` against your own cluster and open an issue if the columns don't match.

-**Explicitly out of scope for now (not silently dropped — surfaced):**
+**Known gaps — surfaced via `UnresolvedPrincipals`, not silently dropped, but genuinely out of scope for now:**
+- **AWS permission boundaries and SCPs** aren't modeled — a grant this tool reports may still be blocked by an org-level SCP or a permission boundary at the account.
-- Cross-account AWS trust relationships (a role trusting a principal in a *different* AWS account).
-Anything unresolved lands in `UnresolvedPrincipals` and is printed by the CLI.
+- **Cross-account AWS trust relationships** (a role trusting a principal in a *different* AWS account, including bare `:root` trust) aren't resolved to a node — the target account's IAM isn't ingested, so there's nothing to link to.
+Landed in `UnresolvedPrincipals` instead.
-- Kubernetes RoleBinding/ClusterRoleBinding subjects of kind `User` or `Group` (as opposed to `ServiceAccount`) — these come from an external OIDC/auth provider with no backing Kubernetes object to ingest a node for.
-Also surfaced via `UnresolvedPrincipals`, not dropped.
+- **The AWS graph and the Kubernetes graph are not yet linked.** IRSA (IAM Roles for Service Accounts) means a K8s ServiceAccount can assume a real AWS role via that role's trust policy, but today that's two separate facts in two separate ingests — `why`/ `effective` won't walk a k8s ServiceAccount into AWS IAM permissions in one path.
+Worth watching for if you're auditing a workload's *total* blast radius, not just its Kubernetes RBAC.
+- **Auto-vivified K8s User/Group/ServiceAccount nodes are inferred,
+  not independently confirmed.** They're created purely from a binding's `subjects` list — there's no corresponding "does this identity actually still exist / authenticate successfully" check.
+  This is the safer direction to err in for a security tool (a binding to a since-deleted or since-renamed identity still shows up as a potential path rather than silently vanishing), but don't treat every node in the graph as confirmed-live.

 ## Try it (no AWS account or cluster needed)

-`internal/steampipe/testdata/fake_steampipe.sh` stands in for the real `steampipe` binary and returns fixed fixtures: `alice` → `engineers` group → S3 read access directly, and → assumed `deploy-role` → CloudFormation access; a `web-app` ServiceAccount → `pod-reader` Role via a RoleBinding.
+`internal/steampipe/testdata/fake_steampipe.sh` stands in for the real `steampipe` binary and returns fixed fixtures: `alice` → `engineers` group → S3 read access directly, and → assumed `deploy-role` → CloudFormation access, plus a direct inline-policy grant on her own user; a `web-app` ServiceAccount → `pod-reader` Role via a RoleBinding.

 ```
 go build -o authz-graph ./cmd/authz-graph